 The four secrets to success in a cold call are:

 2. Be creative.

 If you can be all of those, you have a shot at it.
 Most salespeople make the fatal mistakes of not being creative and not having enough fun.
 While you’re struggling to learn sales, be creative and have a blast.

 The old “get out there and do it” doesn’t work any more.
 You must combine training and self-confidence (belief), with the spirit of adventure and the willingness to take “no” for an answer and still try for “yes.”

 Been in sales for a few years and still making cold calls?
 Something’s wrong unless you’re just doing it for fun.
 The cold call should be gradually eliminated, and replaced with your full pipeline, networking contacts, and referrals.

 FREE GitBit… Want to laugh at failure?
 Learn to be more persistent.
-A list of 23.5 ways o be more persistent is yours free.
-Just go to www.gitomer.com click FREE STUFF then GitBit register and enter the secret word, “PERSISTENCE”.
+A list of 14.5 ways to be more persistent is yours free.
+Just go to www.gitomer.com, click Access GitBit, register and enter the word, PERSISTENCE.